HelpGiveThanks/HGTconfiguration/README.md

 If the code in the edit window does not display properly, then click the 'Use text editor' (upper right) button, which opens a more boring, but a more stable cPanel file editor.

 NOTE: I put a long string of numbers like this 111111111111111111111111111111111 above each section of code that you need to modify: 1 for the first change, 2 for the second, and so on.
-In some files, you may need to scroll to the bottom of it to find the first change that you need to make.
+In some files, you may need to scroll to the bottom to find the first change that you need to make.
 There are very few changes in any file, and all are very easy to make.

-Now make the first change to headertop.inc.php file.
+Now make the first optional change to headertop.inc.php file.

 1. Experiment with icon size in the headertop.inc.php file to get the icon looking its best.
 Click on your TBG browser tab to see how it looks after each saved change, if any are needed.
 Don't forget to refresh the view in your TGB browser window to see the saved changes.